thrill-house/empt.ai/DOCS.md

-### Sample component

-This is a sample component, file and folder structure should be preserved to match the example set out here.
-Docs can be directly edited in the component itself. **Tweakers** can be added manually in the app component, to allow interaction with the component to demonstrate functionality.
-Component names should always be made up of two words, e.g. **sample-component**, so as to more easily distinguish them from standard HTML elements.

-##### Properties

-- `message` — A message to be displayed in the component

-##### Instantiation

-`<sample-component message="Hey there!"></sample-component>`

----

 ### Game events

 The component lists all events associated with the game that are stored in the global data store.
 This is a helper component used for testing and balancing that won't be used as an interface element in the game.